 - To wit, George doesn't exactly cut a chiseled figure (he's buff but his musculature isn't readily apparent), and has a Carpet of Virility.
 Some fans consider him very physically appealing, others don't.

-- Hidden Depths: According to this interview, George is a master cobbler—he can make shoes.
+- Hidden Depths: According to this interview, George is a master cobbler—he can make shoes, although this is likely just a joking reference to Daniel Day-Lewis doing the same.
 Since the band's breakup he has also began training as a firefighter.

 - Mundane Made Awesome: "Hey, It's Your Funeral Mama" is probably the most hardcore song ever written about go-karting.